 Somehow we are entirely unsuccessful in reducing the number of library books we have at home.
 Last week we had 34.
 This week we have 35.
 Well, at least Smarty has a lot of choices in her reading material.
 Interestingly, sometimes she insists on taking home books that she already read before and enjoys rereading them.
 Moongame by Frank Asch and Please and Thank You Book by Richard Scarry made it to our “reread” list and were reviewed as favorites before.
 For once we didn’t have any complete rejects this week, so I will share our new favorites.

 Every time I see a new book by Anne Rockwell in the library, I pounce right away.
-Anna always loves the stories and the illustrations.
+Smarty always loves the stories and the illustrations.
 She could connect to the book right away, since she also has “sharing days” about once a month in her preschool.
 I liked how the author made the children in this book very diverse and some of the items they bring reflect their ethnic background.
-Attention to Anna’s grandparents: Anna was really interested in matreshka doll that one of the girls in the story brings to school (hint, hint).
+Attention to Smarty's grandparents: Smarty was really interested in matreshka doll that one of the girls in the story brings to school (hint, hint).

 What are your children reading this week?
 Please link up and share.
 The linky is open all week.